What is Active Living?

 “Active Living is a way of life that integrates physical activity into daily routines.
 The goal is to accumulate at least 30 minutes of activity each day.
 Individuals may achieve this by walking or bicycling for transportation, exercise or pleasure; playing in the park; working in the yard; taking the stairs; and using recreation facilities.”

 Active Living is the lost art or practice of actively engaging our physical environment.
 We have all heard the nostalgic anecdote of American cities that were once designed for and accommodated people.
 In that bygone era, public places, local stores, and transit stops were readily accessible by foot or bike, but today we see and experience a different story.
-This is the underlying premise of Active Living.
+This is the underlying premise of outdoor family activities.

 Many communities in this nation have arguably become places without destinations and spaces without meaning.
 In other words, while we live there, we fail to truly “live” in them.
 We find it difficult, if not impossible, to walk or bike to any conceivable destination of importance, and few places actually encourage people to be active.